Olipear/Portfolio/src/pages/projects/proof-of-concept-prototyping.md

       * Use of buttons to shift around components or structures was frustrating and repetitive.

-      * Colour should be selected separately to components, on the string planner a user would have to remove all the components to change the colour of their design.
+      * Colour should be selected separately to components; on the String planner a user would have to remove all the components to change the colour of their design.
   - heading: Wireframing and design
     intro: "The prototype evolved continually as we built it.
 Adding features in series to avoid leaving anything half finished. "